 In the early hours of August,16th a stop was made in the vicinity of Chêne-Chenu.
 This move occupied the greater part of the night of August 15th to August 16th.

 It is hard to believe during war time there may be traffic jams but it was the case.
 Roads were jammed with columns and columns of vehicles “bumper to bumper” stretching back 150 miles.
-315th Infantry Regiment’s Officers as the other ones of the 79th Infantry Regiment though the same thing “How Germans would stop our avalanche of vehicles?
+315th Infantry Regiment’s officers as the other ones of the division though the same thing “How Germans would stop our avalanche of vehicles?
 It is impossible!”.

-On August 17th, 1944, 315th spent the day in Villiers-le-Morhier, it was a relatively quiet day, major excitement being caused by the Luftwaffe.
+On August 17th, 1944, 315th spent the day in Villiers-le-Morhier, it was a relatively a quiet day, major excitement being caused by the Luftwaffe.
 During the entire day, not one or two but seven planes were spotted but five of them were shot down by antiaircraft guns.
-One pilot was made prisoner by “A” Company of 315th Infantry Regiment claiming to have shot thirteen American planes and four British planes.
+One pilot was made prisoner by “A” Company claiming to have shot thirteen American planes and four British planes.

-While the Regiment was in Houdan on August 19th, it received the visit from a prestigious guest, General George Smith Patton.
-The finest Command Post was selected, it being set up in the town itself in a very charming old house with a glorious garden.
+While the regiment was in Houdan on August 19th, it received the visit from a prestigious guest, Lieutenant-General George Smith Patton (see photo below).
+The finest command post was selected, it being set up in the town itself in a very charming old house with a glorious garden.

 As the factory in Villiers-le-Morhier, the castle was two days before, a German High Command Headquarters.
-While searching for enemy documents, Sergeants Gwin and Bielli (AAR Spelling) from HQ Company found a motor in working condition which they managed to rig up in conjunction with the Seine River to create shower bath for the men.
+While searching for enemy documents, Sergeant John A. Gwinn and Master Sergeant Amadea C. Bielli from HQ Company found a motor in working condition which they managed to rig up in conjunction with the Seine River to create shower bath for the men.

-Crossing of the Seine River was accomplished on August 21st, 1944, by the Regiment less 2nd Battalion which crossed it during the previous night by means of a tremendous rubber pontoon bridge made by 304th Engineer Battalion.
+Crossing of the Seine River was accomplished on August 21st, 1944, by the regiment less 2nd Battalion which crossed it during the previous night by means of a tremendous rubber pontoon bridge made by 304th Engineer Battalion (see photo below).
 Following the river bank by turning southward, the next objective was the village of Limay.

 Officers were not sure but some reported General Patton said: “79th Infantry Division was the fastest moving Infantry Division I ever had under my command”.